piotrwanio/DfpOptimization/README.md

 # dfp-optimization

-This is an application that implements Davidon-Fletcher-Powell algorithm for function optimization.
+This is an implementation of Davidon-Fletcher-Powell algorithm for function optimization with graphical user interface.

 # What language is used?